 Salmon, sardines, hemp oil, flax seeds and walnuts.

-These foods are high in omega 3 fast acids.
+These foods are high in omega 3 fatty acids.
 They fight inflammation.
 Chronic inflammation sets off reactions that produce oxidative stress, which in turn leads to the production of free radicals which cause cellular damage and potentially leads to cancer and many autoimmune diseases.
 Omega 3’s also target toxins directly ( ex: PCB’s which are man made chemicals used in industrial and commercial applications)

 The Cultured Club